ayushsahu1999/facebook-messenger-bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ayushsahu1999/facebook-messenger-bot/LICENSE) file for details
+This project is licensed under the GNU License - see the [LICENSE.md](https://github.com/ayushsahu1999/facebook-messenger-bot/LICENSE/) file for details

 ## Acknowledgments